m-Py/anticlust/README.md

 ## A quick start

-In this initial example, I use the main function `anticlustering()` to create three similar sets of plants using the classical iris data set:
+In this initial example, I use the main function `anticlustering()` to create five similar sets of plants using the classical iris data set:

 First, load the package via